-Series B financing (also known as series B round and series B funding) is one of the stages in the capital-raising process of a startup.
-Essentially, the series B round is the third stage of startup financing, as well as the second stage of venture capital financing.
+Series B financing (also known as series B round or series B funding) is one of the stages in the capital-raising process of a startup.
+Essentially, the series B round is the third stage of startup financing and the second stage of venture capital financing.

 How Does Series B Financing Work?

 Similar to the previous stages of financing that include seed and series A financing, the series B round is a type of equity-based financing.
-In other words, investors provide capital to a company in exchange for the latter’s shares.
-In series B financing, the majority of the deals include anti-dilution provisions like in the series A round.
-It means that a company usually sells preferred shares that do not provide its holders with voting rights.
-However, the shares often come with a convertibility option (i.e., the holders of the preferred shares can convert their shares into common stock in a future date).
+In other words, investors provide capital to a company in exchange for the latter’s preferred shares.
+The majority of the deals include anti-dilution provisions like in the series A round.
+This means that a company usually sells preferred shares that do not provide its holders with voting rights.
+However, the shares often come with a convertibility option (i.e., the holders of the preferred shares can convert their shares into common stock at a future date).

-Series B financing is appropriate for companies that are ready to overcome their development stage.
-They are the companies that generate stable revenues, as well as earn some profits.
+Series B financing is appropriate for companies that are ready for their development stage.
+They are companies that generate stable revenues, as well as earn some profits.
 Also, such companies generally come with solid valuations of more than $10 million.

 The proceeds from the series B round are primarily utilized to support the company’s growth to the next level.
-The capital raised can be used applied in various fields such as sales, marketing, talent acquisition, and new technologies.
+The capital raised can be used in various ways, such as sales, marketing, talent acquisition, and developing new technologies.

 Participants in Series B Financing

-In series B financing, the key players are generally the same as in series A financing.
+The key players are generally the same as in series A financing.
 Some of the investors from the previous funding stages may be willing to increase their stake in the company.
 At the same time, new investors enter the financing round.
-They are mostly venture capital firms that specialize in investments in later-stage companies, as well as some private equity firms.
+They are commonly venture capital firms that specialize in investments in later-stage companies, as well as some private equity firms.